amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

 Sorption_isotherms
 ------------------

-*  `"sorption_isotherms`" is an optional element for providing Kd models and molecular diffusion values for individual solutes.
+*  ``sorption_isotherms`` is an optional element for providing Kd models and molecular diffusion values for individual solutes.
 All solutes should be listed under each material.
 Values of 0 indicate that the solute is not present/active in the current material.
 The available Kd models are `"linear`", `"langmuir`", and `"freundlich`".
 Different models and parameters are assigned per solute in sub-elements through attributes.
 The Kd and molecular diffusion parameters are specified in subelements.

 .. code-block:: xml